fraenzi/popmod_snowfinch/docs/predictive_model.md

 - A negative correlation was found between the average ambient temperature during the breeding season and apparent survival of female Snowfinches in the Apennines between 2003 and 2017 [@Strinella.2020].

-- In the Austrian Alps between 1964 and 2004, the average ambient temperature during the breeding season showed a strong negative correlation with female apparent survival and moderate negative correlation in males  (Aichhorn in prep.).
+- In the Austrian Alps between 1964 and 2004, the average ambient temperature during the breeding season showed a strong negative correlation with female apparent survival and moderate negative correlation in males [@hille_are_nodate].

-- The timing of the broods was correlated with early spring precipitation but did not follow the long-term advance of the snow melt in citizen science data from Switzerland from 1998 to 2019 [@Schano.2021].
+- The timing of broods was correlated with early spring precipitation but did not follow the long-term advance of the snow melt in citizen science data from Switzerland from 1998 to 2019 [@Schano.2021].

 - Nestling growth rate was higher during snow melt compared to after snow melt in 87 nestlings of 24 broods in the Swiss Alps (data from 2016 to 2020) [@Ijjas.2022].

-- Temperature early in the breeding season correlated positively with the length of the breeding season (and consequently, the number of broods possible), while average temperature late in the breeding season correlated negatively with the length of the breeding season as inferred from citizen science data in Switzerland between 1999 and 2021 (Niffenegger in prep.).
+- Temperature early in the breeding season correlated positively with the length of the breeding season (and consequently, the number of broods possible), while average temperature late in the breeding season correlated negatively with the length of the breeding season as inferred from citizen science data in Switzerland between 1999 and 2021 [@niffenegger_how_nodate].

 In the current version of the population model, we relate the number of broods per female and year, and survival (first-year and adult female and male survival) to temperature during the breeding season.
 We use average temperature values for the Swiss Alps early and late in the breeding season as predicted by the climate scenario RCP26 [@ch2018_project_team_ch2018_2018].
 We use these data to have a somewhat realistic among-year variance in temperature values for simulating the population trajectories.